 This elegant three-story mansion, located in the King William Historic District on the east bank of the San Antonio River, was built in 1876 for Edward Steves, founder of the Steves Lumber Company.
 Alfred Giles, prominent San Antonio architect, is credited for designing the ashlar limestone structure.
 The mansion features a concave mansard roof with decorative iron cresting, characteristic of the French Second Empire and the Italian Villa styles.

 How did the Society come to own the Homestead?

-Mr. and Mrs. Curtis Vaughan donated the property to the San Antonio Conservation Society in 1952 in memory of her grandparents, Mr. and Mrs. Edward Steves, and her parents, Mr. and Mrs. Albert Steves.
+Mr. and Mrs. Curtis Vaughan donated the property to the Conservation Society of San Antonio in 1952 in memory of her grandparents, Mr. and Mrs. Edward Steves, and her parents, Mr. and Mrs. Albert Steves.
 Then in 1954, the Steves Homestead opened as a historic house museum where it has remained in operation since.
 It is currently operated by Villa Finale: Museum & Gardens, a fellow house museum located just a block away on King William Street.

 What’s in there?

 The River House is a one-story brick structure located at the rear of the Steves Homestead property.
 It housed one of the earliest natatoriums, or indoor swimming pools, in San Antonio.
 An artesian well located on the property filled the brick-lined pool.
 Local tradition relates that Mrs. Steves swam every day at two o’clock no matter what the weather.
 Flooring now covers the pool, and the interior provides a meeting space for Society and Foundation activities.

 Part of the original Steves Homestead Complex, the Servants Quarters building was built around 1877 then restored in 1983-84 with the help of a grant from the Texas Historical Commission.
 This building housed the gardener and the stable boy who worked for the Steves family.
 The Servants Quarters building now serves as a Visitors Center, where tickets are sold and tours originate.

 What is this building?